dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 **In my opinion, one of the many reasons for not implementing the Hard Grid system is that there aren't grid systems available on the browser for developers – whereas it is simple to set them on Figma or Sketch.**

-So I recommend you code your own grid and have a visual reference to implement all your components.
+So I recommend you code your own Grid and have a visual reference to implement all your components.

 ![Browser grid off](../../assets/images/../../../assets/images/Writings/Grid/show-grid.gif)